zshamrock/blog/content/md/posts/2019-11-07-running-javafx-amazonlinux.md

 Loaded /usr/lib/jvm/java-1.8.0-amazon-corretto/jre/lib/ext/../amd64/libdecora_sse.so from relative path
 ```

-Class `com.sun.glass.ui.gtk.GtkApplication` (is also where `jdk.gtk.verbose` is used) is the good place to debug the issue with loading Gtk if the application fails to start.
+Class `com.sun.glass.ui.gtk.GtkApplication` (is also where `jdk.gtk.verbose` is used) is a good place to debug the issue with loading Gtk if the application fails to start.
 Interesting that this class is only available in the OpenJFX implementation, but not in the OracleJDK.

 ### Configure SSH client and server